oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 e.g. as part of a different schema, and specify a path to their target model element.
 The latter situation is referred to as *targeting* in the remainder of this section.
-In this subsection, an annotation said to be *hosted* by its target, or if that target is another annotation, by that annotation's target, and so on.
+In this subsection, an annotation said to be *hosted* by its target, unless that target is another annotation, in which case it is hosted by that annotation's target, and so on.

 If the value of an annotation is expressed dynamically with a path expression, the path evaluation rules for this expression depend on the model